jonlevi/enFoldX/README.md

 a) local installation of AF3
 b) AF3 prediction server

 ** We highly recommend using local installation of AF3 for EnFoldX, as it allows for the incorporation of multiple seeds at a time**.
 Currently, AlphaFold Server runs just one seed for each job.
-If you want to sample multiple seeds, you could theoretically run multiple identical jobs with different input seeds, and then collect the results yourself.
+If you want to sample multiple seeds, you could theoretically run multiple identical job submissions with different input seeds, and then collect the results yourself, but this is rather hard to scale up.

 Nevertheless, we break down how to use EnFoldX for either the installed AF3 as for the server AF3:

 ### Locally Installing AlphaFold3
-If you wish to use enFoldX with AlphaFold3 predictions on your own compute system, you first must install AlphaFold3 following the instructions at https://github.com/google-deepmind/alphafold3/blob/main/docs/installation.md.
+To run AlphaFold3 predictions on your own compute system, you first must install AlphaFold3 following the instructions at https://github.com/google-deepmind/alphafold3/blob/main/docs/installation.md.
 As is outlined in detail there, you will need to request access to the AF3 parameters, and install about 1TB of data along with a docker/singularity container.

-After the installation you should have the following:
+After the installation you should have the following handy:
 - path to the AF3 parameters
 - path to downloaded databases
 - path to the docker/singularity container for running alphafold

 Please keep in mind that you must additional comply with the [TERMS OF USE](https://github.com/google-deepmind/alphafold3/blob/main/WEIGHTS_TERMS_OF_USE.md) set by Deepmind in order to use AlphaFold3.
-Please also keep in mind that in order to run AlphaFold3 efficiently, you may need access to specialized hardware (see [https://github.com/google-deepmind/alphafold3/blob/main/docs/performance.md](https://github.com/google-deepmind/alphafold3/blob/main/docs/performance.md)).
+Please also keep in mind that in order to run AlphaFold3, you may need access to specialized hardware (see [https://github.com/google-deepmind/alphafold3/blob/main/docs/performance.md](https://github.com/google-deepmind/alphafold3/blob/main/docs/performance.md)).

 #### Configure AlphaFold Paths: